 - All of your FPPs and controllers will have connection to the internet so updates can be performed from your home computer (if you added a static route in your router). - Your FPP will have access to a Network Time Protocol so it will keep time for scheduling. - If you have more than one controller then you will need a switch.
-If you only have one controller, then connect FPP to the controller with an Ethernet cable connected to the appropriate ports. - You will need Ethernet cables run from the switch to the FPP and each controller. - Make sure you have the Channel Outputs for each FPP set correctly. - Make sure you have the Enable Routing between network interfaces checked in the Network settings of the FPP - FPP mode should be set to Player (Standalone) and the E1.31/DDP outputs configured in FPP for the channels it is sending to the controller(s).
+If you only have one controller, then connect FPP to the controller with an Ethernet cable connected to the appropriate ports. - You will need Ethernet cables run from the switch to the FPP and each controller. - Make sure you have the Channel Outputs for each FPP set correctly. - Make sure you have the Enable Routing between network interfaces checked in the Network settings of the FPP if you are using one of the Static Route methods. - FPP mode should be set to Player.. - If you want FPP to process E1.31/DDP/Artnet data from an outside source, such as testing directly from xLights, then you will need to enable/configure the Channel inputs (refer to Channel Inputs for more information.)